 According to al-Idrīsī (d.
 1165), the city of Utrecht (Ustrīṭ) has many vineyards, meadows, horses, and a lot of water.
 Its inhabitants, al-Idrīsī relates, are noble, brave, and proud.
 Much of this, we are pleased to say, holds true to this day.
 Utrecht is a lovely city, replete with museums, churches, and cafés and restaurants along the several city canals.
 On a Friday, you’ll hear the adhān being called from the central mosque.
 The city’s train station is the major traffic hub of the Netherlands and can easily be reached from Schiphol Airport, but also from Paris, London and Frankfurt.
 If you’re planning to arrive by bike, Utrecht is home to the world’s largest biking garage.

 The congress will take place in the Faculty of the Humanities in the city centre.
-On-site registration will start on the day of the opening session and will continue until the last day of the conference in the morning.
-At the end of the conference, the UEAI excursion will take place, a boat tour through Utrecht, with walking stops to visit a couple of the city sights.
+On-site registration will start on the morning of the first day (7 July) of the conference and will continue until the last day of the conference in the morning.
+The Keynote, by Prof. Dr. Thomas Bauer (Münster) and the conference reception will take place on 7 July.
+The General Assembly and conference dinner will take place on 8 July.
+At the end of the conference, on 9 July, the UEAI excursion will take place, a boat tour through Utrecht.

 Registration and deadline for abstracts

-Please note the following information with regard to COVID-19: In light of the recent developments, people may hesitate to register for the conference.
-The Netherlands, like many other European countries, has introduced a set of strict measures to navigate the crisis.
-We assume that the situation will have improved significantly by the summer, so that UEAI can take place on 7-9 July as planned.
+Please note the following information with regard to COVID-19: Currently, there are no Covid-related restrictions in the Netherlands that would impact UEAI30 in Utrecht, and we assume that the conference can take place on 7-9 July as planned.
 In case the conference cannot go through, fees for registration, dinner and excursion will be reimbursed.

 Congress fees for participation in Utrecht are as follows: